Skip to content

 • an std::istream object

-• a FILE pointer (must not be null)
+• a FILE pointer (throws if null)

 • a C-style array of characters

-• a pointer to a null-terminated string of single byte characters
+• a pointer to a null-terminated string of single byte characters (throws if null)

 • a std::string